 PTH is requested to help determine the cause of a low or high calcium concentration, to help distinguish between parathyroid-related and non-parathyroid-related causes.
 It may also be requested to monitor the effectiveness of treatment when a patient has a parathyroid-related condition.
-PTH should always be requested with calcium - it is not just the amounts of each in the blood that are important, but the balance between them, and the response of the parathyroid glands to changing concentration of calcium.
-Usually doctors are concerned about either severe imbalance in calcium regulation, that may require medical intervention, or in persistent imbalances that indicate an underlying problem.
+PTH should be requested with serum calcium as this allows an evaluation of the response of the parathyroid glands to changing concentrations of calcium.

-High blood calcium concentrations (called ‘hypercalcaemia’) may be due to a condition called hyperparathyroidism, where there is overproduction of PTH by the parathyroid gland.
+High blood calcium concentrations (hypercalcaemia ) may be due to a condition called hyperparathyroidism, where there is overproduction of PTH by the parathyroid gland.
 Hyperparathyroidism is separated into primary and secondary hyperparathyroidism.
 Primary hyperparathyroidism is most frequently due to a parathyroid tumour (usually benign, but very rarely cancerous) that secretes PTH without feedback control.
-This puts PTH constantly in the “ON” position, where it can cause hypercalcaemia, and can lead to kidney stones, calcium deposits in organs, and decalcification of bone.
-With primary hyperparathyroidism, patients will generally have high calcium and high PTH levels.
+This excessive PTH can cause hypercalcaemia, and can lead to kidney stones, calcium deposits in organs, and decalcification of bone.
+With primary hyperparathyroidism, patients will generally have both high calcium and high PTH levels.

 Secondary hyperparathyroidism is usually due to kidney failure.
-In patients with kidney disease and/or failure, phosphate may not be excreted efficiently, disrupting its balance with calcium.
-Kidney disease may also make the patient unable to produce the active form of vitamin D, and this in turn means that they are unable to absorb calcium properly from the diet.
+Kidney disease may impair the production of the active form of vitamin D, and this in turn leads to reduced calcium uptake from the diet.
 As phosphate levels build up and calcium levels fall, PTH is secreted.
 Secondary hyperparathyroidism can also be caused by any other condition that causes low calcium, such as malabsorption of calcium due to intestinal disease and vitamin D deficiency.
 In secondary hyperparathyroidism, patients will generally have high PTH concentrations and a low or normal calcium result.
-Sometimes, people with secondary hyperparathyroidism develop high serum calcium concentrations, and still have high PTH - a condition known as tertiary hyperparathyroidism.
+Sometimes, people with secondary hyperparathyroidism develop high serum calcium concentrations, and still have high PTH, a condition known as tertiary hyperparathyroidism.

-Low blood calcium concentrations (called ‘hypocalcaemia’) may be due to hypoparathyroidism, where there is a failure of the parathyroid gland to produce PTH.
+Low blood calcium concentrations (hypocalcaemia ) may be due to hypoparathyroidism, where there is a failure of the parathyroid gland to produce PTH.

 PTH can also be used to monitor patients who have conditions or diseases that cause chronic calcium imbalance, and to monitor those who have had surgery or other treatment for parathyroid tumours.